Alicepinch/everything-vegan/TESTING.md

 - As a new user I would like to be able to understand what the website is.
   - When a user lands on the homepage of the website they will be provided with content about the website and what it is.

--As a new user I would like to be able to view all recipes.
+- As a new user I would like to be able to view all recipes.
   - A new user to the website can view all recipes by clicking the 'Recipes' link in the navigation bar just like a registered user.

 - As a user I would like to filter through the different meal types.